vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

   [ColBERT repository](https://github.com/stanford-futuredata/ColBERT)
   using the MS Marco Passage training set.
   The *bert-base-uncased* is replaced with the *MiniLM-L6*.
-  The model was trained using cosine similarity (innerproduct as the vectors are unit length normalized).
+  The model was trained using cosine similarity (inner product as the vectors are unit length normalized).
 * The dimensionality of the token tensor is reduced from 384 (MiniLM hidden dimensionality) to 32 dimensions by a linear layer.
 * A GPU powered indexing routine from the mentioned *ColBERT repository*